 Regardless of which Springer you end up with, you will find them to be incredibly smart, loyal, and loving – it simply runs in the family!
 In this article, we will tell you everything you need to know about the graceful, exuberant English Springer Spaniel.
 You’ll learn about their history, how they look and behave, and everything you need to know about their care.

 The Spaniel-type dog is thought to have been around for many centuries.
-These dogs are named after where they are believed to have originated, Spain, though there is some debate to this.
+These dogs are named after where they are believed to have originated, Spain, though there is some debate about this.
 The earliest ancestors of the modern Springer were probably brought to Great Britain by travelers on merchant ships, possibly the Romans.

 Regardless of who brought them to the islands, they found much popularity there, so much so that they received special mention in the laws of the land.
 There is mention of “Water Spaniels” in Irish laws from 17 CE.
 Later, in 300 CE, Welsh laws made another mention of the Spaniel.